kube-burner/kube-burner/README.md

 # What is Kube-burner

-Kube-burner is a Kubernetes performance toolset.
-It provides multiple functionalities where the most hightliged can be summarized in:
+Kube-burner is a Kubernetes performance and scale test orchestration framework.
+It provides multi-faceted functionality, the most important of which are summarized below.

-- Create, delete and patch Kubernetes at scale.
+- Create, delete and patch Kubernetes resources at scale.
 - Prometheus metric collection and indexing.
 - Measurements.
 - Alerting.

-Kube-burner is a binary application written in golang that makes an intensive usage of the official k8s client library, [client-go](https://github.com/kubernetes/client-go).
+Kube-burner is a binary application written in golang that makes extensive usage of the official k8s client library, [client-go](https://github.com/kubernetes/client-go).

 ![Demo](docs/media/demo.gif)